ttnclimited/ttnc-api-csharp/README.md

 #TTNC's C# API Client

 A simple C# library that handles connection, authentication, requests and parsing of responses to and from TTNC's API.
-For more information on TTNC's API visit [TTNC's main API page](http://www.ttnc.co.uk/other-services/ttnc-api)
+For more information on TTNC's API visit [TTNC's main API page](https://help.ttnc.co.uk/docs/api)

-A list of function requests available via the API can be found [here](http://www.ttnc.co.uk/help/api-functions)
+A list of function requests available via the API can be found in the [documentation](https://help.ttnc.co.uk/docs/api)

 ## Requirements